 The device provides an integrated EEPROM controller that allows for customizing USB descriptors and configuration flags via an external EEPROM.
-The EEPROM controller contains a dual port RAM used for descriptor processing by the USB2.0 CTL module.
+The EEPROM controller contains a dual port RAM used for descriptor processing by both the USB3.0 and USB2.0 CTL modules.